Students work in groups to research candidates in an election and present their findings.

-Students use new presidential campaign vocabulary knowledge and apply it by campaigning for a candidate.
+Students use new campaign vocabulary knowledge and apply it by campaigning for a candidate in a current election.

 - Use new vocabulary to campaign for a candidate.